lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 expanded private key and the public key can be deterministically derived from the seed using `ML-KEM.KeyGen_internal(d,z)` (algorithm 16) using the first 32 octets as *d* and the remaining 32 octets as *z*.
-Alternatively, the public key can be extracted from the private key.
+Alternatively, the public key can be extracted from the extended private key.
 While the publicKey field and expandedKey format are technically redundant when using the seed-only format, they MAY be included to enable keypair consistency checks during import operations.